-We exploit the low-dimensional latent spaces after manifold alignment to represent uncertainty.
-Concretely, uncertainty is modelled sample-wise from the set of $M$ low-dimensional points $\mathcal{Z}^i = \{ \mathbf{z}^1_i, ... , \mathbf{z}^M_i \}$ associated to the $i$-th subject.
-If the neighbors of this subject are preserved across the different descriptors, then its low-dimensional coordinates $\mathcal{Z}^i$ should be close and therefore reflect low uncertainty.
-A similar interpretation can be done if the descriptors differ, leading to higher uncertainty driven by how much the descriptors differ.
+We \blueCNN{directly} exploit the low-dimensional latent spaces after manifold alignment\blueCNN{.} Concretely, \blueCNN{definitional divergence} is modelled sample-wise from the set of $M$ low-dimensional points $\mathcal{Z}^i = \{ \mathbf{z}^1_i, ... , \mathbf{z}^M_i \}$ associated to the $i$-th subject.
+If the neighbors of this subject are preserved across the different descriptors, then its low-dimensional coordinates $\mathcal{Z}^i$ should be close\blueCNN{.
+Conversly,} if the descriptors differ, \blueCNN{such coordinates should be distant, proportionally} by how much the descriptors differ.

-Uncertainty is estimated in a three-stage process\blueC{, illustrated in Appendix B.} We first estimate a multivariate Gaussian defined by the set of points $\mathcal{Z}^i$, whose variance and principal axes are obtained in practice by PCA on this set.
+\blueCNN{Our methodology involves} a three-stage process\blueCNN{.} We first estimate a multivariate Gaussian defined by the set of points $\mathcal{Z}^i$, whose variance and principal axes are obtained in practice by PCA on this set \blueCNN{(see illustration in Appendix B)}.
 Our experiments involve two or three descriptors, meaning that $| \mathcal{Z}^i | = 2$ or $3$, and we therefore consider one or two main directions to define such Gaussian distribution, respectively.
-Then, we sample $N$ new low-dimensional points according to this distribution ($N=100$ in all our experiments). \blueC{This value respectively corresponds to two times the recommended number of samples for estimating Gaussian distributions governed by 2 principal axes with a confidence level of $95\%$ (which corresponds to the case $| \mathcal{Z}^i | = 3$, the recommendation being lower for 1 principal axis, namely $| \mathcal{Z}^i | = 2$) \cite{Psutka:PR:2019}.} Finally, we estimate the high-dimensional data associated to each of these new low-dimensional samples.
-High-dimensional uncertainty patterns are obtained by dimension-wise standard deviation over the $N$ reconstructed high-dimensional samples (in our case, at each point of the 3D \ac{RV} mesh).
+Then, we sample $N$ new low-dimensional points according to this distribution ($N=100$ in all our experiments). \blueC{This value respectively corresponds to two times the recommended number of samples for estimating Gaussian distributions governed by 2 principal axes with a confidence level of $95\%$ (which corresponds to the case $| \mathcal{Z}^i | = 3$, the recommendation being lower for 1 principal axis, namely $| \mathcal{Z}^i | = 2$) \cite{Psutka:PR:2019}.} Finally, we estimate the high-dimensional data associated to each of these new low-dimensional samples. \blueCNN{A high-dimensional parametric map reflecting definitional divergence is} obtained by dimension-wise standard deviation over the $N$ reconstructed high-dimensional samples (in our case, at each point of the 3D \ac{RV} mesh).

 Any of the $M$ descriptors can be reconstructed, although we mostly make observations on a single descriptor that stands as reference.
 In our case, we reconstructed the high-dimensional data by regression given that \ac{MML} does not explicitly have a decoding step.
 Specifically, we used multiscale kernel ridge regression\footnote{ \url{https://github.com/nicolasduchateau/multiscale-kernel-regression}} \cite{Duchateau:GSI:2013} which is robust to the non uniform density of samples in the latent space.